kitft/funsearch/README.md

 funsearch run examples/cap_set_spec.py 11
 ```

 You can monitor the progress of the search using tensorboard: in a separate terminal, run `tensorboard --logdir ./data/tensorboard_logs/` to see score graphs for each island.
+You will need to access the tensorboard server via `http://localhost:6006` on your host machine.

 Once a run is complete - or after interrupting using Ctrl-C, we can analyse our results using the backups file: